chantastic/react-18-migration/README.md

 ## Lessons

-## The gradual adoption strategy of React 18
+## Understand the gradual adoption strategy of React 18

+In this lesson, Michael explains the design of React 18's adoption strategy, what it means for your apps, and how you can start testing in prerelease versions of React 18 today.

 https://reactjs.org/blog/2021/06/08/the-plan-for-react-18.html#a-gradual-adoption-strategy

 ## Update React dependencies using @next version tag

+In this lesson, we update React from v17 to prerelease React 18.
+We take this chance to understand React versioning, and release channels, and npm tags.

 - `npm i react@next`
 - `npm i react-dom@next`